jamesmorgan/docs/background/faq.md

 Connext is also very easy to use as compared to other solutions!
 Check out [Quick Start](../usage/gettingStarted.md) to learn more.

 ### How does Connext compare to Plasma/sidechains?
 Plasma is a framework for scaling Ethereum capacity by using hierarchical sidechains.
-While it offers significant speed and latency improvements over Ethereum itself, it cannot offer the usability, near-zero latency and near-free transaction costs that Connext can.
-Moreover, Connext can be complementary to Plasma sidechains much as it is to Ethereum itself.
+Plasma helps Ethereum scale *out* (i.e. allowing for more parallel processing) rather than scaling *up* (i.e. allowing for more transactions per block).

+The way that plasma is theorized right now still places a minor amount of trust on the plasma operator as the plasma chain custodies your assets entirely which can be lost if the chain is shut down.
+With Connext, your assets are always yours - they are stored in a contract which *you* have the keys to.

+Even in a multichain world, an overlay clearance network like Connext is still needed for seamless UX.

 ### Are there fees?
 Connext itself does not collect any fees from the network.
 Nodes providing transaction routing and storage services within the network may collect fees if they choose to do so.